BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 ## The Old Folk

-The Old Folk consist of those species, that have a cultural history spanning thousands of years.
+The Old Folk consist of those species that have a cultural history spanning thousands of years.
 Any of them have been through great achievements, wealth, but also tragedy and catastrophe.

 ### Dwarf